thatrandomfrenchdude/SmoLoRA/README.md

 - Fine-tune LLaMA models using PEFT LoRA adapters
 - Use HuggingFace datasets or load your own custom text files
+- Prepare your own text, CSV, or JSONL data for fine-tuning with a general-purpose dataset preparer
 - Merge LoRA adapters into the base model for streamlined inference
 - Save and reload fine-tuned models locally
 - Clean and minimal class-based architecture for rapid prototyping